avinal/avinal.github.io/content/development/this-blog.rst

 * `Overpass Mono <https://fonts.google.com/specimen/Overpass+Mono>`_
 * `Font Awesome <https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself>`_

-.. note:: Some of the fonts I have used in my blog may not be available for commercial use.
+:html-raw:`<div class="alert alert-warning" role="alert">Some of the fonts I have used in my blog may not be available for commercial use.
 Please check if you intend to do so.
-Alternatively you may use fonts from this wonderful collection, `70+ Best Free Fonts for Designers – Free for Commercial Use in 2021 <https://www.websiteplanet.com/blog/best-free-fonts/>`_ *(Thanks Ritta Blens for this suggestion)*.
+Alternatively you may use fonts from this wonderful collection, <a href="https://www.websiteplanet.com/blog/best-free-fonts/">70+ Best Free Fonts for Designers – Free for Commercial Use in 2021</a> <i>(Thanks Ritta Blens for this suggestion)</i>`

 :html-raw:`<p align=center>Thanks!</p>`